coxcore/react-loop-item/README.md

 ### Injecting Callbacks

-If the structure of the raw data is fixed, the component using LoopItem defines a props formatter for the list item component.
+If the structure of the raw data is fixed, the component using `LoopItem` defines props a formatter for the list item component.
-Then use the parent component's state or props to develop a function to use as a callback.
+Then use the parent component's state or props to develop functions to use as callback.

 ```jsx
 import React from "react";